 Depending on the severity of the DUI, a driver may face fines, jail time, license suspension or revocation, community service, and/or mandatory drug and alcohol treatment.
 In Florida, even first-time DUI offenders face harsh penalties, including jail time, fines, and driver’s license suspension.

 If you have been arrested for driving under the influence of alcohol and/or drugs, you need an experienced Jacksonville DUI lawyer who can help you navigate the DUI system and ensure that your rights are protected.

 What Happens When You Get a DUI in Florida?

 Getting a DUI in Florida is a serious offense with significant consequences.

 The exact sentences will depend on the facts of your criminal case, such as your blood alcohol concentration (BAC) and whether you have any prior DUI criminal convictions.

 In addition to the criminal penalties, you may also face civil consequences for a DUI conviction.
 These include increased insurance premiums, difficulty finding employment, and losing your driver's license.

 Suppose you were under arrest for a DUI in Jacksonville, Florida.
 In that case, speaking with an experienced DUI lawyer as soon as possible is essential.
 A DUI lawyer in Jacksonville can help you understand your rights and options and can represent you in court.

 If you’ve been arrested for DUI in Florida, you only have 10 days to request an administrative license hearing (ALR) and stop the automatic suspension of your driver’s license.

 If you've been charged with a DUI, you may need more than just legal assistance.
-Monroe & King, P.A. cares about you and your well-being.
-Call today to speak to one of our attorneys.
+First Coast Criminal Defense cares about you and your well-being.
+Call today to speak to one of our Jacksonville DUI attorneys.